New bounds for the Moser-Tardos distribution: Latin transversals

 \section{Latin transversals}

 Consider an $n \times n$ matrix $A$, in which all the entries are assigned a color.
-Each color $k$ appears $u_k \leq \Delta$ times in the matrix.
 A \emph{Latin transversal} for $A$ is a selection of cells one from each row and one from each column, so that no color is selected more than once.
-A canonical application of the permutation LLL, which was in fact the original motivation for the LLLL \cite{erdos-spencer}, is constructing Latin transversals when $\Delta \leq \frac{27 n}{256}$.
+A canonical application of the permutation LLL, which was in fact the original motivation for the LLLL \cite{erdos-spencer}, is constructing Latin transversals when each color appears at most $\frac{27 n}{256}$ times in $A$.
+In this section, we extend this result with two applications: weighted Latin transversals and partial Latin transversals.